jontek2/A-better-print_start-macro/README.md

 Remember to add ```SET_PIN PIN=nevermore VALUE=0``` to your [End Print Macro](https://github.com/ss1gohan13/A-Better-End-Print-Macro) to turn the nevermore off.

+# START_PRINT Macro

 <details>
-<summary>Install Script</summary>
+<summary>Auto Install Script</summary>

 ```
 cd ~
 curl -sSL https://raw.githubusercontent.com/ss1gohan13/A-better-print_start-macro-SV08/main/install_start_print.sh | bash
 ```

 </details>

-# START_PRINT Macro

-> [!WARNING]
-> The macro was updated recently (02-01-2025).
-If you run in to any issues then please let me know by opening a issue on github.

-Copy the macro and replace it with your old print_start/start_print macro in your printer configuration (e.g. printer.cfg, macros.cfg, ect).
+Manual installation: Copy the macro and replace it with your old print_start/start_print macro in your printer configuration (e.g. printer.cfg, macros.cfg, ect).
 Then read through and uncomment parts of this macro.

 <details>
 <summary>EXPAND THIS TO SEE THE START PRINT MACRO</summary>